Retirement Homes in Salem, Oregon

 - Providence Benedictine Nursing Center

-Salem Transitional Care is a long-term care and retirement facility located at 3445 Boone Road Se that provides nursing services to all Marion county residents.
-It includes services such as Alzheimer’s care, physical rehabilitation, social work services and dental services.
-Salem Transitional Care is able to provide nursing care services to no more than 80 senior citizens at once who are looking for retirement homes in Salem, OR.
+Salem Transitional Care is a nursing and retirement facility located at 3445 Boone Road Se that provides nursing services to all Marion county residents.
+It provides services such as dementia and Alzheimer's care, rehab care, social work services and dental services.
+Salem Transitional Care is equipped to provide nursing care services to no more than 80 older adults at once who are looking for retirement homes in Salem, OR.
 It became licensed on 01/04/1993 with license number 385234.

 Marian Estates received its initial license from Medicare to operate as a retirement home in Sublimity, Oregon on 07/02/1994 - license #: 385240.
-Marian Estates can provide long-term care services for up to 214 Sublimity and Marion county residents at once and includes urinary incontinence management, pre and post operative care and respiratory services.
+Marian Estates can provide long-term care services for up to 214 Sublimity and Marion county residents at once and includes vestibular services, lymphedema therapy and medication management.

 Frequently Asked Questions About Nursing Homes in Salem, Oregon